 Vertigo is a sensation of movement when none is actually taking place or a false feeling of movement.
 Vertigo is related to a condition called secondary endolymphatic hydrops (SEH).
 In short, SEH is a problem with the fluid in the inner ear (endolymph) that results from an underlying condition.
 Vertigo is just one possible result of SEH.
 Others include tinnitus, aural fullness, and hearing loss.

-Sometimes the underlying cause of hydrops cannot be identified.
-In such cases, a patient is diagnosed with Meniere’s disease or primary endolymphatic hydrops.
+Sometimes doctors cannot identify the underlying cause of hydrops.
+In such cases, a patient get a Meniere’s disease diagnosis or primary endolymphatic hydrops.
 However, it is far more common for an underlying condition to be diagnosed.
 Some of these conditions include:

 It is interesting that while head trauma is often noted as the most common cause of vertigo, neck trauma is rarely considered.
 The fact is that both head and neck trauma can result in the same underlying issue – an upper cervical misalignment that gradually causes a eustachian tube lesion.
 Such a lesion results in increased pressure in the ear and symptoms such as vertigo or ringing in the ears.

 In a study involving 60 vertigo patients, 80% saw an end to vertigo within just a few months of upper cervical chiropractic care.
 The other 20% all saw a significant reduction in symptoms.
 Something else that 56 of patients had in common was the memory of some kind of head or neck trauma.
 Two other case studies conducted later by a different upper cervical chiropractor found success with 139 and 300 patients respectively.
-Again, head and neck trauma were commonly seen to have preceded the onset of vertigo.
+Again, head and neck trauma often result have preceded the onset of vertigo.